LucaTeruzzi/DEDALO/README.md

 • numpy ≥ 1.21, matplotlib ≥ 3.6.2 and math (default packages);

-• pyserial, for setting the serial communication through the RS232 port between the Abakus particle counter and the PC;
+• pyserial, for setting the serial communication through the RS232 port between the SPOS instrument and the PC;

 • PyQt5, pyqtgraph, qtwidgets required for the graphical user interface;